-Timing couldn’t be better.
+The timing couldn’t be better.
 With frost imminent, I have just dug dozens of succulents out of pots in the garden and will soon run out of space in the greenhouse.
-As an advocate of the Slow Flower movement, extolled in Debra Prinzing ‘s book by the same name, Im always looking for ways to use plant materials in arrangements which are in season and on hand in my garden or windowsill.
-Thinking that you might want to create your own succulent arrangement, I’m passing on this quick tutorial.
+As an advocate of the Slow Flower movement, extolled in Debra Prinzing ‘s book by the same name, I’m always looking for ways to use plant materials in arrangements which are in season and on hand in my garden or windowsill. and thinking that you might want to create your own succulent arrangement, I’m passing on this quick tutorial.

 First, use the spray adhesive on the top of the pumpkin so that the sphagnum moss can cling to it, and loosely extend the moss over the crown.
 (Note: I didn’t do this here, but would recommend removing the pumpkin stem).
 The moss acts as the “planting medium”, and will later be sprayed with water to hold moisture.
 Next, using floral pins and if necessary, tacky glue, secure the trailing succulents onto the moss.

 Next begin to add the larger succulent cuttings, like the rosette forming Graptoveria shown here.
 Apply a little bit of the tacky glue to the base of the stem and carefully arrange in the moss, using a floral pin to secure in place.
 Continue with the smaller succulents to fill in the bare spots.
 It will take a while for the tacky glue to securely dry, so let the arrangement rest overnight, and check the next day to see if the cuttings seem well attached.
 If a few stems are loose reapply glue.
 Carefully transfer your pumpkin to a spot where all can admire it.